Bill Hastings

 Sarah started racing in 2019, only four years after she began handling dogs.
 She and her partner in crime, Ryan Beaber, his daughters, and their dogs live in northern Wisconsin.
 She’s completed the Cross Lake, CopperDog, The Pas, Tahquamenon Country and Northern Pines sled dog races, however the Stage Stop is one of her favorites.
 “It’s the kids!
 And getting to make a school presentation.
 The kids cheering us on is heartwarming and really gets my dogs pumped up to run!”

-6 — Charlie Conner from Loon Lake, Saskatchewan, Canada.
+6 — Liam Conner from Loon Lake, Saskatchewan, Canada.

 #5 Mike Bestgen